InformaticsMatters/fragmentor-k8s-orchestration/README.md

     (`ReadWriteMany`) for use with **pgcopy** command data - and you'll need the name of the PVC.
 This is expected to be mounted into the database at `/pgcopy`.
-3. The database service is expected to be `postgres`
+3. The database Kubernetes service is expected to be called `postgres`
 4. Your cluster must contain nodes with the label `informaticsmatters.com/purpose=fragmentor`.
 The fragmentor control container and the launched workflow pods will only run on nodes that contain this label.
-5. You will need Kubernetes credentials
+5. You will need Kubernetes credentials.
-6. You will need AWS credentials (for bucket access)
+6. You will need AWS credentials (for bucket access).

 Start from a virtual environment: -